MadarsD/wishlistAPI/README.md

 # Wish List API

-Simple REST API using Java, Spring Boot & PostgreSQL database.
+Simple REST API using Java, Spring Boot & PostgreSQL/H2 databases - you are able to simply configure which one you want to use.

 ### Database configuration